Within the second trimester of your pregnancy (13-27 weeks) you will normally have three appointments.

 If you’ve had gestational diabetes in a previous pregnancy, you’ll be given the test earlier.
 If it’s negative, the test will be repeated later in the pregnancy.
 Alternatively, you might be given a blood sugar monitor so that you can check your sugar levels yourself during your pregnancy.

 The glucose tolerance test (GTT) takes about two hours.
-The first blood sample will be taken in the morning, when you have had nothing to eat or drink overnight.
+The first blood sample will be taken in the morning, when you have had nothing to eat or drink overnight or the morning of the test.
+This includes not smoking, using chewing gum or taking any medication (unless its clinically necessary).
 You will then be given a special glucose drink, and another blood sample will be taken two hours later.

 If you are diagnosed with gestational diabetes, you will be placed under the care of a consultant and a specialist diabetes team to support you and keep you well throughout your pregnancy.